 For my purposes — friends climbing in the forest, look-books for small clothing brands, occasional product shots for online use — absolutely not.

 I’m not printing these images to appear on the side of a bus, and no one is zooming into my images to check for chromatic aberration (i.e. pink or blue fringes in areas of strong contrast).

 4. Bokeh on a Budget

-Whether it’s Instagram celebrities and their fairy lights, or those YouTube photography celebrities shooting beautiful people, they are all obsessed with one thing: creamy bokeh.
+Whether it’s Instagram celebrities and their fairy lights, or those YouTube photography celebrities shooting beautiful people, every photographer is obsessed with one thing: creamy bokeh.

-Sure, an expensive smartphone with multiple cameras can come close, but it’s not quite the same, and you’re not going to learn much from the process.
+Sure, an expensive smartphone with multiple cameras can come close with its faux depth of field AI settings, but it’s not quite the same, and you’re not going to learn much from the process.

 The bokeh of the 50mm f/1.8 can be as buttery as you need.
 You can spend more than ten times as much for a 50mm f/1.2 lens, but will your images be more than ten times as good?
 Probably not.